l0afloafloaf/mpeg-test-patterns/README.md

    * [ ] clicking on a tile causes video to 'echo' across other tiles
    * [ ] clicking forces giant (2x2 tiles) or 9cell layout, or randomly cues other chance layout/speed operations

-Noting that any overlays should only appear with mouse movement, default appearance should be simply tiled videos
+Noting that any overlays should only appear with mouse movement, default appearance should stay as pure tiled videos

 #### Related Projects

 * slideshow website/static page that cycles through the public flickr galleries of the SMPTE and ITU organisations.
-* return to 2023 project 'buffering', designing and animate my own loading symbol to place across content
+* return to 2023 project 'buffering', which involved designing and animate my own loading symbol as a device to lay across videos and play with videos that, in an installation setting, give the impression of 'lag'